 We did it!
 One year after we decided we wanted to get healthier, discovered runDisney, and started our journey to get more active, my wife and I took part in our first official event on property!
-The past year just flew by — it seems like only yesterday we were making our first attempt to walk three miles, which ended with us achy and out of breath as we all but crawled back to our car.
-The fact that we actually stuck with it and didn’t give up at any point over the past 12 months is so amazing to me!
+The past year just flew by — it seems like only yesterday we were making our first attempt to walk three miles, which ended with us achy and out of breath as we trudged back to our car.
+The fact that we actually stuck with it and didn’t give up at any point over the past 12 months is amazing to me!
 I chalk that up to our planned move.
 Getting healthy so we can really take advantage of everything Disney World has to offer when we arrive has been a huge motivation, and will continue to be moving forward.

 Of course we took the opportunity to take care of some other business while we were in town, both serious (researching more of the area) and less so (first trip to Batuu)!
 Here’s part one of a rundown of our week.

 We left Tennessee early Tuesday morning.
 Somewhere in southern Georgia, my mind turned to dinner!
 And I knew what I wanted… The Polite Pig in Disney Springs.
 We’d never been there before, but I’d been wanting to try it ever since my favorite podcast did a live review there (with one of my favorite recently-moved-to-Disney bloggers as a guest).
 I probably didn’t need to convince the wife, but I thought I’d play a few minutes of the show so she could hear the menu.
 We listened to them talk about the food for an hour!
 Needless to say we were ready to eat when we arrived around 6pm.